 Ten Reasons Why Recipients Should Want a Living Kidney Donor

-As of May 2013, there are more than 1,700 individuals on the waiting list for a kidney transplant in the state of Wisconsin and more than 96,000 in the nation, according to the United Network for Organ Sharing (UNOS).
+As of May 2013, there are almost 1,900 individuals on the waiting list for a kidney transplant in the state of Wisconsin and more than 100,000 in the nation, according to the United Network for Organ Sharing (UNOS).

 Why should recipients want a living kidney donor?

 - It's better: You will experience better health and live longer.
 If you receive a living donor kidney transplant, you will enjoy proper kidney function for an average of 12-20 years, much longer than if you receive a deceased donor kidney.
 This greatly reduces your need for another transplant.

 - Improved results: You will have a higher success rate.
 The five year success rate for people who received a kidney from a living donor is about 10 percent higher than those who receive their kidney from a deceased donor.
 As time goes on, these differences get greater.

 - Rest easy: Living donor outcomes are strong.
 The living donor evaluation and workup is very thorough.
 We work to make sure that the donor proceeds with donation only if they want to, are medically cleared and feel prepared.
 Our mission is to make sure everyone is comfortable with the decision, and is ready for the donation process.

 - There's no delay: You will enjoy better kidney function from the start.
 Kidneys from living donors typically produce urine right in the operating room, much sooner than most kidneys from deceased donors.

 - Lose the wait: You will not have to wait for a deceased donor.
 On average, 10.2 people die on the kidney wait list each day in the U.S. Although wait times for a deceased donor transplant at the UW Transplant program are shorter than regional and national averages, you still have to wait for a deceased donor match via the national waitlist procedure.
 Having a living donor transplant removes the reality of that wait.